 - Reusable: Data have clear usage licenses and provide accurate information on provenance.

-While every effort is made to quality control the data available on the CIOOS portal through our metadata standards, data users assume all risks and responsibilities associated with the direct or indirect use of the data and or associated information.
+While every effort is made to quality control the data available on the CIOOS portal, data users assume all risks and responsibilities associated with the direct or indirect use of the data and / or associated information.
 If you have concerns related to a dataset on CIOOS, please contact the data contributor directly.

 The CIOOS Data Policy will supply additional details, and will be released once it is complete.

 For more information, please visit our FAQ page.